-Whether through participation or spectating from a distance, we hope that you are enjoying the racing this season.
+Whether through participation or spectating from a distance, we love our racing.
 You may have noticed that we have started recording and publishing the scores with a computer system.

 We are publishing scores of individual races along with current overall standings as soon as possible after each race to keep you up to date with how things are progressing.